Honors and Prizes

 College of Agricultural and Environmental Sciences.
 Each year, the outstanding graduating senior in the College is awarded a silver medal, known as the “Agricultural and Environmental Sciences Medal.”
 Scholastic excellence (in a minimum of six quarters at UC Davis) is the primary basis for choosing the recipient.
 The Mary Regan Meyer Prize is awarded to an outstanding graduate who has demonstrated expertise and an interest in serving humanity.
 The Charles E. Hess Award is awarded to the graduate with the most noteworthy record of public/community service while at UC Davis.
 The Kinsella Memorial Prize, in honor of John E. Kinsella, is awarded annually to an outstanding individual who submits his or her Ph.D. dissertation during the spring, fall winter quarter or summer session immediately preceding the due date for nomination.

 College of Biological Sciences.
-Each year the College Medal is awarded to one outstanding graduating senior.
-Academic excellence is the primary basis for selecting medal nominees.
-The Undergraduate Student of the Year is awarded to a graduating senior based on the criteria of academic excellence, research activity and involvement in service to the campus or community.
+Each year, the College Medal is awarded to one outstanding graduating senior.
+Academic excellence and outstanding research are the primary bases for selecting medal nominees.
+The Undergraduate Student of the Year is awarded to a graduating senior based on academic excellence, research activity and involvement in service to the campus or community.
 For additional information regarding college awards, please contact the Dean's Office or the Biology Academic Success Center.

 College of Engineering.
 Each year, outstanding senior students in engineering are selected by their grade point averages as nominees for the M.S.
 Ghausi Medal.
 Academic excellence is the primary basis for selecting the recipient of the award.
 Graduate students are eligible for the Zuhair Munir Award, given to the student who has submitted the year's best engineering doctoral dissertation.
 The award honors Zuhair Munir, former Dean of the College and its Associate Dean for Graduate Studies for twenty years.